HedwigNordlinder/BayesianCoinFlipping/README.md

-# GibbsCoinFlipping
+# BayesianCoinFlipping
-Using a Gibbs sampler and a Dirichlet prior to figure out the distribution of coin flips
+Using a Dirichlet prior to figure out the distribution of coin flips